shamikatamazon/mcp-samples/strands/aws_location_services_demo/README.md

 http://localhost:8081
 ```

+3. Log in with username "admin" and the password you set in the environment variable

-3. Wait for the agent to initialize (indicated by the status bar)
+4. Wait for the agent to initialize (indicated by the status bar)

-4. Enter your travel-related query in the text area and click "Ask TravelGuide"
+5. Enter your travel-related query in the text area and click "Ask TravelGuide"

+## AWS Deployment

+You can deploy this application to AWS using the provided CloudFormation template:

+1. Navigate to the AWS CloudFormation console

+2. Create a new stack and upload the `cloudformation.yaml` file

+3. Fill in the required parameters:
+   - VPC ID
+   - Subnet IDs (at least two, in different AZs)
+   - EC2 Key Pair name
+   - Instance type (t3.medium recommended)
+   - Admin password (for web app login)
+   - Flask secret key (for session encryption)

+4. Create the stack and wait for it to complete

+5. Access your application using the CloudFront URL provided in the stack outputs

 ## Example Queries